 Slow printing speed to get the most out of the model details.

+Hi, thank you very much for your interest in my models.
 I have done Architectural Visualizations for almost 10 years now, recently I have been messing around with 3d Printing and photo modeling.
 My main goal is to design quality scale models that are easy to print.

 Page translated by automatic translation.
 Suggest a better translation